dynobase-icon

 DynamoDB

-DynamoDB is a highly durable database as it spreads the incoming traffic across multiple services to ensure that each server performs optimally and can effectively manage the load without throttling.
+DynamoDB is a highly durable database as it spreads the incoming traffic across multiple servers to ensure that each server performs optimally and can effectively manage the load without throttling.
 As a result, the servers do not unexpectedly go down due to high loads, thus ensuring high availability.

 DocumentDB